dhthwy/r/README.md

 #

+"Over time, I've grown to understand that NO ONE gives a fuck how I am doing- good or bad.

+Whether I'm dead or alive.

+I've only ever had assholes.

+Nothing but fucking assholes.

+It was too much to ask for you to NOT be an asshole to me.

+Be nice I beg.

+Fuck no you say.

+'I was like please...
+I need a friend to help me thru this.
+I'm about to turn 40.

+I need help waking up from this nightmare.'

+And you're like

+'FUCK YOUR 40s.
+I destroy your whole decade!'

+Wonderful people.

+It was always too much for you to be kind to me.
+"

+---

 "Girl here got a job making $200 a week.
 Super excited about it.

 It was a super competitive job too.
 100s of applicants.
 For $200 a week.